cfuehrmann/bringer/README.markdown

 * Linux

-* The command-line tools "dmenu"
+* The command-line tool "Dmenu"

 * The command-line tool "wmctrl"